Beam-Connectivity/beam-connectivity.github.io/index.md

 ✂ As a small company, there is no bureaucracy and decisions are made by the people closest to the problem

-🌴 We have plans to steadily scale over the next year, so early engineers have the opportunity to grow and lead when the time is right
+🌴 We have plans to steadily scale over the few years, so early hires have the opportunity to grow and lead when the time is right

 🥳 We build great products and have fun doing it